DCUBEDcode/dcubed-hugo/content/development/_index.md

 ---
 title: "Development at DCUBED"
-intro: "We always have been and most likely always will be, lovers of the web.
+description: "We always have been and most likely always will be, lovers of the web.
 Everything it stands for speed, scalability and accessibility make it the perfect platform to continue building for."
 draft: false